ska-telescope/developer.skatelescope.org/src/howto/push_branch.rst

 Whe commiting remember to always:

-* Prefixed your commit message with the story JIRA ID.
+* Prefix your commit message with the story JIRA ID.
 * This Jira ID, by convention, should be all upper case and followd by "**:**" character

 .. code:: bash